cilium/cilium/Documentation/operations/upgrade.rst

 * ``prefilter-device`` and ``prefilter-mode``: These options have been deprecated in favor of ``enable-xdp-prefilter`` and ``bpf-lb-acceleration``, and will be removed in 1.12.
+* The NodePort related ``bpf-lb-bypass-fib-lookup`` option to enable a FIB lookup bypass optimization for NodePort's reverse NAT handling has been deprecated as the Linux kernel's FIB table is now always consulted.
+Thus, explicitly setting the option has no effect.
+It is scheduled for removal in 1.12.

 New Options
 ~~~~~~~~~~~